neutron-org/neutron-docs/docs/neutron/modules/3rdparty/osmosis/tokenfactory/messages.md

 ```

 **State Modifications:**
-- Fund [Neutron DAO Treasury](http://localhost:3000/neutron/dao/overview) with the denom creation fee from the creator address, set in `Params`;
+- Fund [Neutron DAO Treasury](http://localhost:3000/neutron/dao/overview) with the denom creation fee from the creator address, specified in `Params`;
-- Consume an amount of gas corresponding to the `DenomCreationGasConsume` parameter
+- Consume an amount of gas corresponding to the `DenomCreationGasConsume` parameter specified in `Params`;
-    specified in `Params`.
-- Set `DenomMetaData` via bank keeper
+- Set `DenomMetaData` via bank keeper;
 - Set `AuthorityMetadata` for the given denom to store the admin for the created denom `factory/{creator address}/{subdenom}`.
-Admin is automatically set as the Msg sender
+Admin is automatically set as the Msg sender;
-- Add denom to the `CreatorPrefixStore`, where a state of denoms created per creator is kept
+- Add denom to the `CreatorPrefixStore`, where a state of denoms created per creator is kept.

 ### Mint
 Minting of a specific denom is only allowed for the creator of the denom registered during `CreateDenom`